 Oak Cliff Nature Preserve

-The trails at Oak Cliff Nature Preserve are really designed as mountain biking trails.
-This means that there are loads of twists and turns that can be a little cumbersome for hikers.
-Because of that I would recommend doing the outer loop trail when you visit the Oak Cliff Nature Preserve.
+The trails at Oak Cliff Nature Preserve are designed as mountain biking trails.
+This means that loads of twists and turns can be a little cumbersome for hikers.
+Because of that, I would recommend doing the outer loop trail when you visit the Oak Cliff Nature Preserve.

-I would also advise to keep a map handy as you explore these hiking trails, it is easy to get turned around thanks to all of the twists and turns put in place for the mountain bikers.
+I would also advise keeping a map handy as you explore these hiking trails.
+It is easy to get turned around thanks to all of the twists and turns put in place for mountain bikers.

 To get to Oak Cliff Nature Preserve, head south on I-35 and take the exit onto W. Illinois Ave going west.
 Then, take a left on Pierce Street to get to the trailhead.